Syllabus Guide

 Academic Honor Principle

-In addition, it is important that you discuss with your students your specific expectations regarding academic integrity and the Honor Principle in your courses.
-You might also include this resource on proper citation of sources.
-Additionally, please consider clarifying under what circumstances it is acceptable to you for students to work together or use outside sources on assignments.
-If you have questions about the Honor Principle, please contact your department/program chair or your associate dean.
+It is important that you discuss with your students your specific expectations regarding academic integrity in your courses.
+Please specify under what circumstances it is acceptable to you for students to work together or use outside sources on assignments.
+Clarify your expectations regarding use of Generative AI in your course, and include a link to Dartmouth's institutional Guidelines on Using GenAI for Coursework (see below).
+You might include this resource on proper citation of sources.

 Religious Observances